-St Gall's and Lamh Dhearg clash in Antrim quarter-final
+St Gall's and Lamh Dhearg clash in Antrim SFC quarter-final

 Northern Switchgear Antrim SFC quarter-finals